-TCL originally announced it would ship 50- and 65-inch sizes too, but in.
+TCL originally announced it would ship 50- and 65-inch sizes too, but in August it canceled those plans.
 It hasn't provided an explanation beyond "shifting our focus from the remaining 2017 P series models (50- and 65-inch) to the next-generation P series portfolio," according to a spokesperson.
 Translation: Wait till 2018 for bigger Ps.

 Meanwhile, another 55-inch TCL P series Roku TV, model 55P605, is available exclusively from Best Buy.
 It lacks the 607's enhanced remote (see below), but it's $50 cheaper and has otherwise identical features and picture quality.
 So yes, it's an even better bargain than the 55P607, as long as you don't care about that remote.

 It ain't ugly by any means, but neither will the P series be known for its dashing good looks.
 Sure, the bendy chrome-colored legs provide a modicum of panache, and the same goes for the matching edges, but otherwise this is a ho-hum TV design: thick(er) cabinet, minimal glossy black plastic borders, TCL and Roku logos.

 I'm a fan of Roku TVs' well-traveled menus, especially their grouping of inputs (cable TV, PlayStation and so on) on the main home screen, right alongside Netflix and Hulu.
 You can choose from a bunch of preset names and icons for connected devices, or name them whatever you want.
 You can also shuffle them around the screen or remove them entirely, and the same goes for the apps: everything is on the same footing and easy to customize, sort of like your phone.
 I just wish a third of the screen wasn't occupied by an ad.